-Tenesmus refers to cramping, rectal pain.
+Tenesmus refers to cramping rectal pain.
 Tenesmus gives you the feeling that you need to have a bowel movement, even if you already have had one.
 When you have tenesmus, you might strain harder to produce only a small amount of stool during bowel movements.

 Both Crohn’s disease and ulcerative colitis cause you to have ulcerations in your GI tract.
 These ulcers cause scarring along the walls of your digestive organs.
 This scarring can make it harder for you to pass your stool normally, which can lead to tenesmus.
-If you have Crohn’s disease, these ulcer ations can spread throughout your GI tract.
+If you have Crohn’s disease, these ulcerations can spread throughout your GI tract.
 In the case of ulcerative colitis, these ulcers are located only in your colon and rectum.

 You’re more likely to develop IBD if you also have a relative with the disease.
-However, a genetic history of IBD does not guarantee that you will develop an inflammatory bowel disease .
+But a genetic history of IBD does not guarantee that you will develop it.

-Though inflammatory bowel diseases are the most common causes of tenesmus, your symptom could be caused by a number of other conditions.
+While IBDs are the most common causes of tenesmus, your symptoms can be caused by a number of other conditions.
 Certain movement or motility disorders of the GI tract can cause problems when you try to pass a stool.
+These disorders can affect the ability of your intestinal system to move your waste along.
 Some of the most common motility disorders are constipation and diarrhea.

 - colon cancer